Butterflies of North Carolina:

 AbundanceABUNDANCE: Common to abundant; one of the most often encountered skippers anywhere in NC, from the high Mountains to the coast.
 It is often abundant in the Mountains, and is least common in the eastern counties, but it is certainly common in the latter region.

 FlightFLIGHT PERIOD: Two, to probably three, broods; however, downstate it is continuously on the wing from mid-March to late October, and sparingly into mid-November.
-The first flight in the Mountains begins in early to mid-April, rarely late March.
+The first flight in the Mountains begins in late March or early April.

 HabitatHABITAT: Extremely widespread, in nearly all "skipper" habitats, except for salt marshes.
 Found along woodland borders, clearings, old fields, savannas, coastal scrub, high mountain rocky areas, gardens, etc. It is quite common at sunlit spots and at wet spots along dirt roads through hardwood forests, especially in the Mountains.